BioMCP (Biomedical Database Integration) MCP server

 }

-1. Restart Claude Desktop to start using biomedical capabilities
+1. Restart Claude Desktop and start chatting about biomedical topics!

 Python Package Installation